punkpowerful

 Note

-If the address of the executable file to start is a URL, the process is not started and null
+If the address of the executable file to start is a URL, the process is not started and null is returned.

 This overload lets you start a process without first creating a new Process instance.
 Using this overload with a ProcessStartInfo parameter is an alternative to the explicit steps of creating a new Process instance, setting its StartInfo properties, and calling Start for the Process instance.